 Business owners, and especially small business owners, have to juggle a lot of shifting priorities.
 Without a coach, most business owners can’t always see what they should prioritize above other tasks.
 How many times have you looked at your website and you just know that it needs a redesign, but it always gets put off for one reason or another?

 Only about 9% of business executives are very satisfied with their time allocation, showing that priorities are always difficult to navigate.
 Your coach has an outside view of your business, so he or she can tell you what to prioritize from an unbiased POV.

 But back to that website example: perhaps the reason you keep putting off the redesign is because you feel it isn't an area for which you have strength.
 However, it's now reached 3+ years in age and its marketing effectiveness is minimal at best.
 This is a strong indicator that it should move up the priority list ASAP.

 Prioritization will help you think more clearly.
 You can finally decide what to move off of your plate and what isn’t as important as you might have thought.
 Freeing up your time then allows you to focus more on your biggest goals.

 Can You Recommend A Course or Book for Continuing Education?

 The best business coaching programs are focused on continuing education.
 All along the way, you should be learning more about business and implementing what you’ve learned.

-While talking with your coach regularly is a form of continuing education, you can also invest in courses, webinars and books.
+While talking with your coach regularly is a form of continuing education in itself, you can also invest in courses, webinars and books.
+In fact, we wrote up quick-start book list for business owners if you're unsure where to begin.
 A quick, easy recommendation that always applies is to join your industry organization and partake in their provided resources.

 After working with you and understanding your business, their recommendations will align with your specific needs.
 Many business consultants stay up to date with trends and continuing education, so they’ll usually recommend options they’ve enjoyed personally.